 Visiting Garden of the Gods

-During a Denver travel conference, it was a must to visit Colorado Springs’ paradise, Garden of the Gods, a beautiful paradise that I’d been hearing about for years.
+During a Denver travel conference, it was a must that we go visiting Garden of the Gods, a beautiful paradise in Colorado Springs that I’d been hearing about for years.
 My husband (Eddie) and I hit the roads to see the beautiful attraction for ourselves and be part of the 2 million visitors who visit each year.

 The drive to Garden of the Gods was 90 minutes from Denver.
 Eddie and I enjoyed the scenery along the way, but the real treat was waiting for us atop a 6,400 feet mountain.
 That is a pretty drastic elevation if you aren’t used to it, so we recommend viewing this guide for high-altitude effects and tips.

 As we entered the Garden of the Gods park (it’s free!), our mouths nearly dropped to the floor at how spectacular the rocks were!
-Exquisite landscape and jagged rock groupings surrounded us with 360 degree views.
+Exquisite landscape and jagged rock groupings surrounded us with 360° views.

 First Stop: Education